Migraine: Symptoms, Causes, and Management | SPARSH Hospital

 Other Migraine-Associated Syndromes

-These include abdominal symptoms, vertigo, or (in children) conditions like a twisted neck.
+These include abdominal symptoms, vertigo, and (in children) conditions such as a twisted neck.
 While uncommon, these syndromes can signal underlying migraine conditions needing specialized care.

 Migraine Symptoms